chrdn/data-science-S2025/challenges/c13-final-assignment.md

 From these graphs, we can see that the mode of the graph definitely shifts to the right, suggesting that smoking cycles might be a valid determiner of smoker level.
-Noticeably, there are still some heavy smokers who have only been through three smoking cycles.
 This means that by extension, smoker level is somewhat related to age, if only by proxy of smoking cycle.
 This appears to be valid for all continents.

 ### Other factors